Hatakambari: Structure and Lakshana

 As it is a melakarta rāgam, by definition it is a sampoorna rāgam (has all seven notes in ascending and descending scale).
 It is the shuddha madhyamam equivalent of Vishwambari, which is the 54th melakarta.

 Asampurna Melakarta

 Jayashuddhamālavi is the 18th Melakarta in the original list compiled by Venkatamakhin.
 The notes used in the scale are the same, but the scales are different.
 It is an shadava-sampurna raga (6 notes in ascending scale, while full 7 are used in descending scale in zig-zag manner, vakra prayoga).

-Janya rāgams

-Hatakambari has a few minor janya rāgams (derived scales) associated with it.
-See List of janya rāgams to view all rāgams associated with Hatakambari.

-Compositions

-Few compositions set to Hatakambari are: